sccn/sccn.github.io/others/EEGLAB_and_python.md

 ---
 layout: default
-title: EEGLAB and python
+title: EEGLAB and Python
 parent: Other documents
 ---

 EEGLAB and Python
 ===================

-EEGLAB of course does not work natively in python because EEGLAB runs on Matlab (and, to a considerable extent, on the open source Octave platform).
-Nevertheless, there are possible links with Python which we are detailing here.
+EEGLAB does not work natively in Python because EEGLAB runs on Matlab (and, to a considerable extent, on the open source Octave platform).
+Nevertheless, there are possible links with Python, which we are detailing here.

 Should I use Matlab-based tools or Python-based tools
 -----------------------------------------------------

-One of the most important when using a software is usage and community.
+One of the most important feature when using a software package is usage and community.
-If the community is large and the software is popular, it is a safer choice as you can be certain a lot of problems people encounter have been solved - it also means that the code is probably more stable and has less bugs.
+If the community is large and the software is popular, it is a safer choice as this ensures many problems people encounter have been solved - it also means that the code is probably more stable and has fewer bugs.

-As of late 2019/early 2020, 56% of the citations of the papers below go to EEGLAB, then 25% go to Fieldtrip and 19% got to Brainstorm, and various versions of MNE.
+As of late 2019/early 2020, 56% of the citations of the papers below go to EEGLAB, then 25% go to Fieldtrip, and 19% got to Brainstorm, and various versions of MNE.
 Note that EEGLAB and Fieldtrip are intertwined where Fieldtrip users can write [EEGLAB plugins](/EEGLAB_and_Fieldtrip#Wrap_up_your_Fieldtrip_scripts_into_EEGLAB_plugin_menu_items "wikilink") by adding simple wrappers on their Fieldtrip code.
-So the pair EEGLAB+Fieldtrip comprises 81% of the citations and it is continuing to grow, with the Matlab-based tools (which include Brainstorm) gathering about 90% of all citations.
-This is a strong argument for using Matlab based tools - and in particular EEGLAB - instead of Python based tools at this stage (i.e. MNE).
-Note that MNE was given an unfair advantage in this analysis since 2 papers (instead of 1 for the other tools) were included (and it is reasonable to assume that a portion of papers cited both articles thus artificially inflating MNE numbers).
+So the pair EEGLAB+Fieldtrip comprises 81% of the citations, and it is continuing to grow, with the Matlab-based tools (which include Brainstorm) gathering about 90% of all citations.
+This is a strong argument for using Matlab based tools - and in particular EEGLAB - instead of Python-based tools at this stage (i.e., MNE).
+Note that MNE was given an unfair advantage in this analysis since two papers (instead of one for the other tools) were included (and it is reasonable to assume that a portion of papers cited both articles, thus artificially inflating MNE numbers).

 Below is an analysis of papers referencing EEGLAB, FieldTrip, MNE, MNE-Python, and Brainstorm since 2004.
-Data was obtained from Web of Science.
+Data were obtained from [Web of Science](http://webofknowledge.com).
-The citation per year correspond to the following 5 papers:
+The number of citation per year corresponds to the following five papers:

 -   **EEGLAB**: Delorme, A. and Makeig, S., 2004.
 EEGLAB: an open source toolbox for analysis of single-trial EEG dynamics including